Derron Smith: Cincinnati Bengals

-Smith was drafted 197th overall by the Cincinnati Bengals in the sixth round of the 2015 NFL draft.
+Smith was selected 197th overall by the Cincinnati Bengals in the sixth round of the 2015 NFL draft.

 On November 4, 2017, Smith was released by the Bengals and was re-signed to the practice squad.

 Cleveland Browns

 On November 9, 2017, Smith was signed by the Cleveland Browns off the Bengals practice squad.
 He was waived on August 31, 2018.

 San Antonio Commanders

 In December 2018, Smith signed with the San Antonio Commanders of the Alliance of American Football (AAF).

 Minnesota Vikings

 On April 5, 2019, Smith signed with the Minnesota Vikings.
 He was released during final roster cuts on August 31, 2019.

 Dallas Renegades

 In October 2019, Smith was selected by the Dallas Renegades of the XFL in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.